Determinant

+The above properties relating to rows (properties 2–4) may be replaced by the corresponding statements with respect to columns.

+The determinant is invariant under matrix similarity.
+This implies that, given a linear endomorphism of a finite-dimensional vector space, the determinant of the matrix that represents it on a basis does not depend on the chosen basis.
+This allows defining the determinant of a linear endomorphism, which does not depend on the choice of a coordinate system.

 Determinants occur throughout mathematics.
 For example, a matrix is often used to represent the coefficients in a system of linear equations, and determinants can be used to solve these equations (Cramer's rule), although other methods of solution are computationally much more efficient.
-Determinants are used for defining the characteristic polynomial of a matrix, whose roots are the eigenvalues.
-In geometry, the signed n-dimensional volume of a n-dimensional parallelepiped is expressed by a determinant.
+Determinants are used for defining the characteristic polynomial of a square matrix, whose roots are the eigenvalues.
+In geometry, the signed n-dimensional volume of a n-dimensional parallelepiped is expressed by a determinant, and the determinant of a linear endomorphism determines how the orientation and the n-dimensional volume are transformed under the endomorphism.
 This is used in calculus with exterior differential forms and the Jacobian determinant, in particular for changes of variables in multiple integrals.